chrrrisw/kmel_db/kmel_db_format.md

     Unknown 10
     Unknown 11
     Unknown 12
-    Unknown 13
+    Sub-indices

 ### Database Header (signature, counts, offsets)

 The first eight bytes appear to be a signature (KWDB) and perhaps a version number.<br>
 The short int at offset 0x08 is the number of entries in the main index.<br>
 The short int at offset 0x0a is the size of entries in the main index.<br>
-The short int at offset 0x0c is the number of entries in the TCON (genre) index.<br>
+The short int at offset 0x0c is the number of entries in the TCON (Genre) index.<br>
-The short int at offset 0x0e is the size of entries in the TCON (genre) index.
+The short int at offset 0x0e is the size of entries in the TCON (Genre) index.

     1.xxd:0000000:    4b57 4442 0001 0301 0100 4000 0200 1000  KWDB......@.....
     2.xxd:0000000:    4b57 4442 0001 0301 0200 4000 0200 1000  KWDB......@.....